Testeh69/ML_learning/README.md

 We use activation function like "sigmoid", "tanh", "relu" so that the neural networks is not linear(not sure on how to describe how this part is important).(Modification 31/07/2023): So this important because the model can learn non-linear pattern.

+2) Neural Networks for linear regression problem:

+We use as a input layers a normalization layers so that all features should be on a similar scales.
+The most common types is features scaling which means that we set the dataset to have a mean of 0 and a standard deviation of 1.

 Note ML:
 The computer does not understand letters so we have to convert letters into numbers.

+Projects:
+30/07/23: learning_ml_magic (classification): FreeCodeCamp
+31/07/23: linear_ml_algorithm (linear) : FreeCodeCamp